 Qantas Tarmac Delay Contingency Plan

-Qantas is committed to providing a consistent customer experience and to minimising any inconvenience to our passengers in the event of a delay.
+Qantas is committed to providing customers with a consistent customer experience and minimising inconvenience caused by flight delays.

-1. For Qantas operated international flights to or from the United States that are delayed at a US airport, Qantas will follow this Tarmac Delay Contingency Plan in accordance with the US Department of Transport's Rules on Enhancing Airline Passenger Protections.
+For Qantas operated international flights from the Republic of Korea that are delayed at a Korean airport, Qantas will follow this Tarmac Delay Contingency Plan.

-(b) We will provide adequate food and potable water no later than two hours after the aircraft leaves the departure gate or touches down on arrival at the airport, unless the pilot-in-command determines that safety or security considerations preclude such service.
+b) We will provide adequate food and potable water no later than two hours after the aircraft leaves the departure gate or arrives at the arrival gate unless the pilot-in-command determines that safety or security considerations preclude such service.

-3. We will ensure this Tarmac Delay Contingency Plan has been coordinated with the relevant airport authorities, as well as with US Customers and Border Protection and the Transport Security Administration.
+3. We will ensure this Tarmac Delay Contingency Plan has been coordinated with the relevant airport authorities.